 4. Interpret and critically analyze observational and experimental data to solve problems and investigate biological phenomena.

 5. Explain the importance of the scientific method for understanding biological phenomena.

 As outlined in these Learning Objectives, the B.S. degree program provides intensive study in the biological sciences.
 It is designed primarily for students who plan to pursue largely technical careers in the biological sciences immediately after graduation.
 Completion of the B.S. degree does not necessarily confer a competitive advantage for students when applying to either medical or graduate programs.
 In addition, the significantly greater number of science courses required for the B.S. degree makes it extremely difficult for students to pursue a double major or a minor in another discipline.

 Advances in the field of biology, together with the recent and continuing recruitment of new faculty members to the Department of Biology, prompted a departmental review and subsequent revision of Biology major program requirements.
-The new B.S. curricular requirements will be in effect for students who complete Biology B.A. major declarations as of August 1, 2015.
-Students who completed Biology B.A. or B.S. major declarations prior to August 1, 2015 will continue to fulfill the B.S. degree requirements that were in effect prior to that date.
+The new B.S. curricular requirements are in effect for students who complete Biology B.A. major declarations as of August 1, 2015.

 For a summary of the Biology BS major requirements effective August 1, 2015, click here.